Tango Live

 Tango is a third-party, cross platform messaging application software for smartphones developed by TangoME, Inc. in 2009.
 The app is free and began as one of the first providers of video calls, texting, photo sharing, and games on a 3G network.

 As of 2018, Tango has more than 400 million registered users.
 It was rated by PCMag as "the simplest mobile chat application out there, with a good range of support."

 In 2017, Tango entered the live-streaming space, and has become a B2C platform for Live Video Broadcasts, combining high-quality video streaming, a live messaging chat and a digital economy.

+As of 2026, the Tango app is not available on the Apple App Store.
+In the European Union, its iOS version is distributed through Onside, a third-party iOS app marketplace operating under the Digital Markets Act; Onside also became available in Japan in February 2026.

 History

 Tango, based in Mountain View, California, was founded in September 2009 by Uri Raz and Eric Setton.
 Raz currently serves as its CEO.

 The founders raised venture capital from a range of investors such as Draper Fisher Jurvetson and Len Blavatnik.

-In July 2013, the Syrian Electronic Army hacked the Tango chat app and stole 1.5 terabytes of user data.

 A financing round in March 2014 brought in $280 million from Alibaba, Yahoo co-founder Jerry Yang and other investors.

 In February 2017, Tango added integration with GIF platform Gfycat, allowing users to search and send GIFs.

-In December 2024, Tango faced serious concerns following reports that it was being used for inappropriate activities, including child pornography and abuse.
-A New York Times article highlighted the issue, revealing how the app has been exploited by some users for harmful purposes.
-This has raised alarms about the platform’s safety and the need for stronger safeguards to protect vulnerable individuals, especially children.
+Some streamers based in Ukraine have used Tango to earn income from home, especially after the 2022 Russian invasion of Ukraine.
+Tango also supports individual creator agencies.
+For example, the Tango creative agency Inspire supports about 600 creators.